metbosch/homebridge-http-temperature/README.md

-# homebridge-http-humidity
+# homebridge-http-temperature

 Supports https devices on HomeBridge Platform.
 This is a simplified version of the https://github.com/lucacri/homebridge-http-temperature-humidity plugin.
-This version only supports humidity sensors, not temperature.
+This version only supports temperature sensors, not humidity.

 # Installation (TO BE UPDATED)

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-httptemperaturehumidity
+2. Install this plugin using: npm install -g homebridge-http-temperature
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration (TO BE UPDATED)